twbs/bootstrap/docs/4.0/utilities/display.md

 - `.d{{ bp.abbr }}-flex`
 - `.d{{ bp.abbr }}-inline-flex`{% endfor %}

+## Hiding Elements

+To hide elements simply use the `.d-none` class or one of the `.d-{sm,md,lg,xl}-none` classes for any responsive screen variation.

+To show an element only on a given interval of screen sizes you can combine one `.d-*-none` class with a `.d-*-block` class, for example `.d-none.d-md-block.d-xl-none` will hide the element for all screen sizes but it will shows it only on medium and large devices.

 ## Display in print

 Change the `display` value of elements when printing with our print display utilities.